 Tahiti is the main island and economic, political and cultural center of the French Polynesian islands, which include Moorea, Bora Bora, and other preposterously beautiful Pacific islands.

-These islands are so beautiful they are deservedly the destination of choice for honeymooning couples….
-But there's plenty for anyone who enjoys tropical weather, warm ocean lagoons teeming with friendly fish, a relaxed Polynesian outlook with a touch of French flair, this could be the island getaway you're looking for.
+These islands are so beautiful they are deservedly the destination of choice for honeymooning couples and anyone looking for a relaxing vacation.
+So, if you enjoy tropical weather, warm ocean lagoons teeming with colorful fish, and a relaxed Polynesian atmosphere with a touch of French flair, this could be the island getaway you're looking for.

-Violent crime directed to tourists is just about unheard of, even the petty crime is minimal.
+Violent crime directed to tourists is just about unheard of, even petty crime in Tahiti is minimal.

-But that doesn't mean you should tempt fate by leaving an expensive camera in full view on the beach or the seat of your rental car.
-Always, everywhere, take care of your valuables.
+But that doesn't mean you should tempt fate by leaving an expensive camera in full view on the beach, or the passenger seat of your rental car.
+Always, no matter where you are, take care of your valuables.

 There are no serious scams.
-Some would argue that's because the place is so expensive anyway there's no need!
+Some would argue that's because the place is so expensive, so there's no need.

-If you are a perpetrator of crime instead of a victim, be aware that French Polynesia is essentially a province of France and French law applies.
+If you are a perpetrator of crime instead of a victim, be aware that French Polynesia is essentially a province of France, and French law applies.
 This includes the principle of "garde a vue".
-If detained by police you do NOT have the right to immediate access to a lawyer, and police can hold you to ‘assist with enquiries' for up to 3 days.
+If detained by police you do not have the right to immediate access to a lawyer, and police can hold you to ‘assist with enquiries' for up to three days.

 You're required to carry identification at all times.
 Leave the passport locked up and take a photocopy or your home driver's license.
-(This is not going to get you detained, just a good idea to have it at all times.
+If you don't carry this, it won't get you detained, just a good idea to have it at all times.

 Possession of even small amounts of illegal drugs is a serious crime.

-It is an offence under French law to fail to offer assistance to a person in danger – compulsory good Samaritan-ism.
-If you witness an accident, at the very least you should call the emergency number (dial 17 for Police).
+It is an offence under French law to fail to offer assistance to a person in danger – compulsory helpfulness, if you will.
+If you witness an accident, at the very least you should call the emergency number (dial 17 for police).
 You are not expected to put your own life in danger to assist someone else, so don't go diving into the water if you can't swim.

-However, Dengue Fever is sometimes a problem (as it is anywhere tropically warm).
+However, Dengue Fever is sometimes a problem, like elsewhere in tropical destinations.
 There's no vaccination, so do your best to avoid mosquito bite – wear long loose-fitting clothing, cover exposed skin in insect repellent day and night, make sure your room is mosquito-proof otherwise sleep under a mosquito net.

 Tip out any stagnant water you see sitting around your accommodation.